 Applications submitted solely by publishers or for production support will not be accepted.
 Publishers may submit an application for production costs for the same title to the Millard Meiss Publication Fund.

-The single deadline for grant applications to be received at the SAH office: September 15, 2013.
-Awards are made in October, and authors receive notification of awards within four to six weeks.
+The single deadline for grant applications to be received at the SAH office: June 1, 2014.
+Awards are made in July, and authors receive will notification of awards within four to six weeks.

-All components are submitted as follows on 8½ x 11-inch paper (printed on one side only without staples or sent as PDF email attachments)
+All components are submitted as PDF email attachments)